Nik-Mouz/nikolas-mouzourides-website/blogs/hackthebox: Traverxec Write-Up/blog.md

 This is the second box I have successfully rooted on [Hack The Box](https://www.hackthebox.eu/) and I really enjoyed it!
 It is a relatively easy box, a great box if you are just getting started and yet it offers plenty to learn.

 It's great as an introduction to brute force cracking hashes and as a lesson to all to ensure that software is kept up-to-date, no password sudo access is not configured and not to serve home directories from a web server.
-My only critique is that privilage escalating to root was a little too easy.
+My only critique is that privilege escalating to root was a little too easy.

 I plan to attempt to root more machines on [Hack The Box](https://www.hackthebox.eu/) so expect more write-up blogs as machines get retired.